Skip to main content

 client/bin/register-contract --properties client.properties --contract-id StateUpdater --contract-binary-name com.org1.contract.StateUpdater --contract-class-file build/classes/java/main/com/org1/contract/StateUpdater.class

-For example, let's think about a voting application.
-In the application, anyone can vote with the same voting logic, and hence can use the same Contract, but A's vote and B's vote need to be properly and securely distinguished; A cannot vote for B, and vice versa.
-Having different contract IDs on the same contract can be utilized to achieve such things.
+For example, think about a voting application.
+In the application, anyone can vote with the same voting logic and therefore can use the same contract, but A's vote and B's vote need to be properly and securely distinguished—A cannot vote for B, and vice versa.
+By using different contract IDs on the same contract, you can ensure that A's vote and B's vote are identified differently from one another.

 Execute the contract